MicrosoftDocs/Devices-docs/surface-hub/enable-8021x-wired-authentication.md

 # Enable 802.1x wired authentication

-The [November 14, 2017 update to Windows 10](https://support.microsoft.com/help/4048954/windows-10-update-kb4048954) (build 15063.726) enabled 802.1x wired authentication MDM policies on Surface Hub devices.
+The [November 14, 2017 update to Windows 10](https://support.microsoft.com/help/4048954/windows-10-update-kb4048954) (build 15063.726) enabled 802.1x wired authentication policy configuration on Surface Hub devices.
 The feature allows organizations to enforce standardized wired network authentication using the [IEEE 802.1x authentication protocol](http://www.ieee802.org/1/pages/802.1x-2010.html).
-This was already available for wireless authentication using [WLAN profiles](/mem/intune/configuration/wi-fi-settings-import-windows-8-1) via MDM.
+This was already available for wireless authentication using [WLAN profiles](/mem/intune/configuration/wi-fi-settings-import-windows-8-1) via MDM or provisioning package.
 This topic explains how to configure a Surface Hub for use with wired authentication.

-Enforcement and enablement of 802.1x wired authentication on Surface Hub can be done through MDM [OMA-URI definition](/mem/intune/configuration/custom-settings-windows-10).
+Enforcement and enablement of 802.1x wired authentication on Surface Hub can be done through MDM [OMA-URI definition](/mem/intune/configuration/custom-settings-windows-10) or provisioning package.

 The primary configuration to set is the **LanProfile** policy.
 Depending on the authentication method selected, other policies may be required, either the **EapUserData** policy or through MDM policies for adding user or machine certificates (such as [ClientCertificateInstall](/windows/client-management/mdm/clientcertificateinstall-csp) for user/device certificates or [RootCATrustedCertificates](/windows/client-management/mdm/rootcacertificates-csp) for device certificates).